jasmin-software/dotnet_a2a_demo/3. A2A Agent Implementation/README.md

 ![Execute Button](images/execute.png)

-The response from the agent will display.
+The agent will indicate whether the event is created.

 ![server response](images/server-response.png)

-Go ahead and change the `text` field in the `Request body` and ask the agent your schedule for May 4, 2026.
+Go ahead and update the `Request body` and ask the agent what your schedule is like on May 4, 2026.

 ## Next: [4.
 Multi-Agent Coordination](https://github.com/jasmin-software/dotnet_a2a_workshop/blob/master/4.%20Multi-Agent%20Coordination/README.md)